Angleton Grandparent Custody & Visitation Rights Lawyer

 If you have legal questions or concerns about grandparents’ custody or visitation rights in Texas, consult an experienced attorney for legal guidance in your case.
 Whether you are a grandparent seeking visitation rights or wondering about your input in an existing custody battle, our firm has the legal knowledge and professional experience to help you litigate your custody and visitation case.
 Attorney Mark B. Jones will work with you to identify a visitation schedule that is in the best interests of your grandchildren and that provides you with a meaningful opportunity to participate in their lives.
 More importantly, if your grandchildren are at risk, whether because of violence or domestic abuse in the home or other dangerous activity (such as drug or alcohol abuse), our firm will help you seek temporary or permanent custody in your grandchild’s best interests.

-Set up a free consultation with The Law Office of Mark B. Jones to learn more.
+Set up a consultation with The Law Office of Mark B. Jones to learn more.
 Call (979) 200-6658 or contact us online today.
 Attorney Mark B. Jones is a Martindale-Hubbell BV-rated attorney who can help.